marteleira/crowdsourced-beach-data-platform/backend/README.md

 **Recommendation scoring.** `GET /beaches?lat=&lon=` ranks beaches using a composite score, 40% proximity, 30% flag safety, 20% occupancy level, 10% absence of active alerts.
 Falls back to alphabetical when no coordinates are provided.

-**Activity-aware parameters.** Each beach has an activity level (low / normal / high) based on how many users have sent heartbeats in the last hour.
+**Activity-aware parameters.** Each beach has an activity level (low / medium / high) based on how many users have sent heartbeats in the last hour.
 This controls report TTLs, contradiction thresholds and flag confirmation minimums, so the system doesn't expire alerts too aggressively on a quiet Tuesday in February.

-**Flag as state, not alert.** The beach flag (green / yellow / red / purple) is a persistent state with a decaying confidence score.
-Confidence drops over time without confirmations and is recalculated every 10 minutes.
-This is different from community reports, which are ephemeral events.
+**Flag as state, not alert.** The beach flag (green / yellow / red / purple) is a persistent state with a decaying confidence score, recalculated on every confirmation and every 10 minutes by the scheduler.
+With no votes, confidence decays linearly at a per-colour rate (green empties in 30 min, yellow in 60, red/purple in 120, so risk states don't vanish out of mere inactivity).
+Once the community votes, confidence becomes a weighted yes/no ratio ("unsure" counts 10%) minus an age penalty capped at 30%, whose rate adapts to beach activity — so a confirmed flag stabilises and can only be brought down by contradictions.
+Votes are scoped to the current flag instance (`beach_status.updated_at` marks when it was set), and below 0.05 the flag resets to unknown, reopening proposals.
+This is different from community reports, which are ephemeral events with a TTL.

 **Two ways to measure occupancy.** The objective headcount comes from heartbeats in the last 20 minutes.
 Alongside that, users can rate how busy a beach feels on a 1 to 5 scale, gated by presence and rate limited to one rating per user per beach per window.
 The two signals are shown together rather than merged, since "how many people" and "how busy it feels" aren't quite the same thing.

 **Self-improving tide model.** The IH API only provides real-time observations, there's no predictions endpoint.
 We solve this by accumulating observations hourly and fitting a harmonic model with `utide` once enough data exists.
 The model improves as more data is collected and is re-fitted weekly.
 New installs can bootstrap quickly using `scripts/populate_tide_observations.py`, which downloads ~8 days of historical observations in about 13 minutes.

 **Reputation system.** Users start at 0 and earn or lose points when the community confirms or contradicts their contributions.
-The threshold to propose a flag change is deliberately low (rep ≥ 5) so active users can participate quickly, but dropping below −50 triggers an automatic ban.
-All reputation changes are logged immutably in `reputation_events` for auditability.
+The threshold to propose a flag change is configurable and currently 0 for launch, so active users can participate immediately; a proposal's weight scales with reputation instead (`min(3, 1 + rep/50)`).
+Dropping to −30 triggers a 48-hour suspension and −50 an automatic ban.
+All reputation changes are logged immutably in `reputation_events`, which doubles as the idempotency guard against double-scoring.

 **Account deletion is a grace period, not a switch.** `DELETE /users/me` doesn't wipe the account there and then.
 It schedules deletion 30 days out, revokes every active session, and can be cancelled any time before that date through `/users/me/cancel-deletion`.
 This gives people a way back if they change their mind, and gives support a window to catch mistakes.